Honolulu: History

 Evidence of the first settlement of Honolulu by the original Polynesian migrants to the archipelago comes from oral histories and artifacts.
 These indicate that there was a settlement where Honolulu now stands in the 11th century.
-After Kamehameha I conquered Oahu in the Battle of Nuʻuanu at Nuʻuanu Pali, he moved his royal court from the Island of Hawaii to Waikīkī in 1804.
+After Kamehameha I conquered Oʻahu in the Battle of Nuʻuanu at Nuʻuanu Pali, he moved his royal court from the Island of Hawaiʻi to Waikiki in 1804.
 His court relocated in 1809 to what is now downtown Honolulu.
 The capital was moved back to Kailua-Kona in 1812.

 In November 1794, Captain William Brown of Great Britain was the first foreigner to sail into what is now Honolulu Harbor.
 More foreign ships followed, making the port of Honolulu a focal point for merchant ships traveling between North America and Asia.
 The settlement grew from a handful of homes to a city in the early 19th century after Kamehameha I chose it as a replacement for his residence at Waikiki in 1810.

-In 1850, Kamehameha III moved the permanent capital of the Hawaiian Kingdom from Lahaina on Maui to Honolulu.
+In 1845, Kamehameha III moved the permanent capital of the Hawaiian Kingdom from Lahaina on Maui to Honolulu.
 He and the kings who followed him transformed Honolulu into a modern capital, erecting buildings such as St. Andrew's Cathedral, ʻIolani Palace, and Aliʻiōlani Hale.
 At the same time, Honolulu became the islands' center of commerce, with descendants of American missionaries establishing major businesses downtown.

 Despite the turbulent history of the late 19th century and early 20th century—such as the overthrow of the Hawaiian monarchy in 1893, Hawaii's annexation by the U.S. in 1898, a large fire in 1900, and the Japanese attack on Pearl Harbor in 1941—Honolulu remained the Hawaiian Islands' capital, largest city, and main airport and seaport.

 An economic and tourism boom following statehood brought rapid economic growth to Honolulu and Hawaii.
 Modern air travel brings, as of 2007, 7.6 million visitors annually to the islands, with 62.3% entering at Honolulu International Airport.
-Today, Honolulu is a modern city with numerous high-rise buildings, and Waikīkī is the center of the tourism industry in Hawaii, with thousands of hotel rooms.
+Today, Honolulu is a modern city with numerous high-rise buildings, and Waikiki is the center of the tourism industry in Hawaii, with thousands of hotel rooms.

 Geography

 According to the United States Census Bureau, the Urban Honolulu CDP has an area of 177.2 km2, of which 20.5 km2, or 11.56%, is water.

-Honolulu is the remotest major U.S. city and one of the remotest in the world.
+Honolulu is the most remote major U.S. city and one of the most isolated major cities in the world.
 The closest location in mainland U.S. is the Point Arena Lighthouse in northern California, at 2045 nmi.
 (Nautical vessels require some additional distance to circumnavigate Makapuʻu Point.)
 The closest major city is San Francisco, California, at 2397 mi.
 Some islands off the Mexican coast and part of the Aleutian Islands of Alaska are slightly closer to Honolulu than the mainland.

 The volcanic field of the Honolulu Volcanics is partially inside the city.